 Over to Scotty…

-The impact of vaccination on measles and Hib incidence in recent & very recent times
+Impact of vaccination on measles and Hib incidence in recent and very recent times

 (Above) Hib vaccine introduced to Australia